The Harris Project is a 501 c3 charitable organization

 What is COD?

-The term co-occurring disorders (COD) refers to a diagnosis of one or more mental health disorders plus substance (drug and/or alcohol) misuse and/or addiction.
-COD involves two diagnostic areas: mental health and substance misuse and/or addiction (as well as the impact of trauma, traumatic brain injury, etc.).
-Mental health disorders commonly associated with COD include:
+The term co-occurring disorders (COD) refers to an individual having one or more mental health challenges plus substance (drug and/or alcohol) use issues.
+COD involves two diagnostic areas: mental health and substance use (other impacts include trauma, traumatic brain injury, genetics, and family history, etc.).
+Mental health challenges commonly associated with COD include:

-Compared to those who have a mental health disorder or substance misuse and/or addiction alone, people with COD often experience more severe and chronic medical, social, and emotional problems.
-The challenge is to address both diagnostic areas without compromising the best treatment for either one.
-(Source: http://www.psychologytoday.com/conditions/co-occurring-disorders)
+Compared to those who have a mental health challenge or substance use issues alone, people with COD often experience more severe and chronic medical, social, and emotional problems.
+The challenge is to address both areas in an integrated way, so as to not compromise the best treatment for either one.

 As the mental health and substance misuse and/or addiction pieces impact one another greatly, they should be treated with an integrated, comprehensive plan.
-(Source: https://www.samhsa.gov/disorders)
+(Source: Substance Abuse Mental Health Services Administration)

 A uniquely positioned grassroots organization, the harris project is the only 501(c)(3) organization created to promote, support and advance prevention programming, early intervention, screening, and the transformation of the system of care to one that is “co-occurring” or “complexity” capable to improve the lives of adolescents through young adults presenting with symptoms of and/or diagnosed with COD.

-The Centers for Disease Control (CDC) reports the following statistics.
+The Centers for Disease Control (CDC) reports the following statistics in 2023.

-There will be significant decreases in these numbers once COD becomes something that the general population understands.
-The link between mental health challenges and substance misuse and/or addiction is undeniable, and the need for proactive prevention programming, as well as integrated and comprehensive treatment is critical.
+We anticipate significant decreases in these numbers once COD becomes something that the general population understands.
+The link between mental health challenges and substance use issues is undeniable, and the need for proactive prevention programming, as well as integrated and comprehensive treatment is critical.
 Together we will bring COD: out of the shadows and into the light.